oqkr/dotfiles/README.md

 ## Customization

-The besy way to add configuration or functions to these dotfiles is to create a new startup script in [profile.d/](profile.d) and place your additions there.
+The best way to add configuration or functions to these dotfiles is to create a new startup script in [profile.d/](profile.d) and place your additions there.

 (Adding to `~/.bashrc` or `~/.zshrc` is possible but discouraged; there is a